History Tables

 History tables are one of the Slowly Changing Dimension (SCD) methods used in data warehousing.
 They allow you to keep track of changes to your data over time and are useful for auditing, debugging, and understanding how your data has evolved.

-In Weld, history tables can be enabled for selected tables within the connector settings.
+In Weld, history tables can be enabled for selected tables within the Data Source configuration.
 When enabled, a history table is created with the same schema as the original table, but it includes recorded changes over time.
 In other words, each time a record in the original table is updated, a new entry is added to the history table with the previous state of the record.

 Example: Customers Table with History Enabled